hkjpotato/frontend101/README.md

 JS is the key for front end development.
 Javascript basics: scope, closure, array manipulation, callback ...

+#### Design Pattern:
+Before going into framework such as MVC and Flux, it is better to know the basic of design patterns.
+Below is a list of them in js:
+  1. Singleton
+  2. Observer Pattern
+  3. Delegate Pattern
+  4. Interactive Pattern

 #### Framework:

 A deep understanding of framework is essential in making the website to be a functional application.
 A very good resource about MVC framework is [TodoMVC].
 In fact, I think the best way to understand the MVC is to make a native JS MVC by yourself.
 I will update one soon.
   1. [MVC](./framework/mvc)
+      1. Basic
+      2. Simplified TodoMVC
+      3. AngularJS TodoMVC
   2. [Flux]
+  3. [Redux]

 #### Build Tool: